obichoo/ci-cd-projet-2/README.md

 [![release](https://img.shields.io/github/release/ybkuroki/go-webapp-sample?style=for-the-badge&logo=github)](https://github.com/ybkuroki/go-webapp-sample/releases)

 ## Preface
-This repository is the sample of web application using golang.
+This repository is the sample of web application using golang!
 This sample uses [Echo](https://echo.labstack.com/) as web application framework, [Gorm](https://gorm.io/) as OR mapper and [Zap logger](https://pkg.go.dev/go.uber.org/zap) as logger.
 This sample application provides only several functions as Web APIs.
 Please refer to the 'Service' section about the detail of those functions.